-Material accounting policy information Changes in fair values are recorded in the Income Statement as part of other income.
+Material accounting policy information Investment property, principally comprising freehold office buildings, is held for long-term rental yields and is not occupied by the Council.
+Changes in fair values are recorded in the Income Statement as part of other income.